Stuart Forster reports on experiencing a Wieliczka Salt Mine tour near Krakow, Poland.

 During medieval times the salt mined here at Wieliczka was known as ‘grey gold’.
 Salt was valuable because it was used widely in order to preserve food.
 The revenues raised from its sale helped fill the coffers of the kings of Poland.

-In those happy days, long before doctors were advising people to watch their salt intake, the Polish kings made Wawel Castle, at the centre of Krakow (10 km away from the mine), their main seat of power.
+In those happy days, long before doctors were advising people to watch their salt intake, the Polish kings made Wawel Castle, at the centre of Krakow (10 kilometres away from the mine), their main seat of power.

 Industrial mining came to an end at Wieliczka in 1996 but salt is still produced, mainly for the local market.
 Doing so maintains a tradition that predates the granting of the mine’s charter, in 1289, by the Duke of Silesia and Krakow.